fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 - No-slip conditions for velocity at top and bottom, besides, high temperature at the walls.

 {{< speaker_note >}}
-- Besides combining with heat transfer, in what I called, **The Period Heat Exchanger**.
+- Besides combining it with HEAT TRANSFER, in what I called, **The Period Heat Exchanger**.
 - We have periodic boundary conditions in the streamwise and spanwise directions;
 - A cylinder at the center of the domain with its dimensionless temperature fixed at zero;
 - And no-slip BC at the bottom and top walls, and their temperature fixed in one.